stievie/ABx/abai/README.md

 ### Trees

-The trees itself are build with Lua, hence the dependency on [Kaguya](https://github.com/satoren/kaguya).
+The trees itself are build with Lua, hence the dependency on [Kaguya](https://github.com/satoren/kaguya) and [Lua](https://www.lua.org/).
 The loader calls the `init()` Lua function in the tree script and passes the root node to it, so you could do something like this:

 ~~~lua
 function init(root)